-- 2WD models: When raising the vehicle from the rear, ensure adequate ground clearance for towing at the opposite end of the raised vehicle.
-Without adequate clearance, the vehicle could be damaged while being towed from the rear. - 4WD models: When raising the vehicle, ensure adequate ground clearance for towing at the opposite end of the raised vehicle.
-Without adequate clearance, the vehicle could be damaged while being towed.
+- When raising the vehicle, ensure adequate ground clearance for towing at the opposite end of the raised vehicle.
+Without adequate clearance, the vehicle could be damaged while being towed. - To prevent damage to the vehicle when towing with a sling-type truck Do not tow with a sling-type truck, either from the front or rear.